-Training begins with an immersive three-week module that will lay the foundation for a year-long, team-based open source software development project.
-This is designed to foster in-depth learning and cohort-building.
-Best practices in sustainable and reproducible research are woven into all aspects of the scientific training programme.
-These aspects of the training programme are being developed in close collaboration with the Software Sustainability Institute
+Your training begins with an immersive three-week module that lays the foundation for a year-long, team-based open source software development project.
+All of our modules are designed to foster both in-depth learning and cohort-building, and rely on team work and collaboration.
+We have woven best practices in sustainable and reproducible research into all aspects of your scientific training programme.
+These aspects have been developed in close collaboration with the Software Sustainability Institute.

 - computational and data-driven structural approaches to drug discovery;

 - cellular microscopy and image analysis underpinning biomedical discovery; and

 It's worth noting that many of our SABS:R3 supervisors are themselves responsible for open source software in all three of our domains.

 Towards the end of the first year, you choose which of the two short projects you'd like to do as your DPhil doctoral research project.
 Also at the end of the first year, you have an opportunity to present to the representatives of our industrial partners all the exciting software you have developed in your software groups.

 Year 2.
 You leave the DTC to start your DPhil in your chosen supervisor's group and Department as a "Probationary Research Student".
 Towards the end of this year you have your first formal hurdle, called "Transfer of Status", in which you prepare a report and have an internal oral exam.
 Upon passing Transfer, you become a DPhil Student.

 Year 3.
 You continue your doctoral research, and towards the end of this year you have your second formal hurdle, called "Confirmation of Status", preparing an updated research report and again having an internal oral exam.

 Year 4.
 You continue working on your DPhil research, and in the last 3-4 months you write your doctoral thesis.
 After submitting your thesis, you will have your formal DPhil viva, being examined by two subject-area experts, one from the University of Oxford (your 'internal' examiner) and one from outside the university (your 'external' examiner).